 If you are ready to take that next step to learning how to model, check out my book below.
 It’s available on Kindle and ready for instant download.
 Just click the picture to buy now…

 “As you probably know there are books out there with 1001 poses.
 In my opinion, they are great to read.
 And, you get ideas from the pics.
 But, copying them is a bad idea.

 Every model is different.
 So, what I try to do is let the model pose freely .…”

 Pro Posers Top Models Reveal Posing Secrets

-“Looking like a model is one thing but even the prettiest of models need to know how to pose in order to be successful.
-Whether they’re on set with a photographer or walking the red carpet at the Met Gala it’s a model’s job to.…”
+“Looking like a model is one thing.
+But, even the prettiest of models need to know how to pose in order to be successful.
+Whether they’re on set with a photographer, or walking the red carpet at the Met Gala, it’s a model’s job to learn posing.…”

-You’ll be amazed at how quickly you can learn enough model posing positions to create a killer modeling portfolio – just do it and have a great time! – Bob Pardue
+You’ll be amazed at how quickly you can learn enough model posing positions to create a killer modeling portfolio.
+So, just do it and have a great time! – Bob Pardue